IDMNYU/audiolab/docs/synths.md

 4. "-" threshold knob (sums with *3*)

 *Notes:*
-- the Triple Comparator's pulse output can trigger an envelope, advance a sequencer, or generate a ramp by sending its pulse output through a slew module, in response to the ways in which its input signals interact.
+- The Triple Comparator's pulse output can trigger an envelope, advance a sequencer, or generate a ramp by sending its pulse output through a slew module, in response to the ways in which its input signals interact.
-- the Triple Comparator can easily be used to "square up" an input signal (*2*) against a threshold (*4*), to create an audio square wave, a gate, or a pulse.
+- The Triple Comparator can easily be used to "square up" an input signal (*2*) against a threshold (*4*), to create an audio square wave, a gate, or a pulse.
 Sending a DC sawtooth signal from the Oscillator module into the "+" input (*2*), for example, will output a square wave, with the "-" level, set by knob *4*, signal input *3*, or both, determining the [pulse width](https://en.wikipedia.org/wiki/Pulse-width_modulation) of the output signal.
-- the Triple Comparator's outputs are continuous boolean signal comparators, not Schmitt triggers, so the output voltage will remain HIGH as long as the "+" signal is greater than the "-" signal.
+- The Triple Comparator's outputs are continuous boolean signal comparators, not Schmitt triggers, so the output voltage will remain HIGH as long as the "+" signal is greater than the "-" signal.

 #### Dual Processor